6 Seasonal Delights to Try While Visiting York in Autumn

 • Freshly pressed apple juice at farmers' markets

-• Rhubarb-apple fusion drinks at specialty bars
+• Rhubarb-apple fusion drinks at speciality bars

 Nobody mentions this...